When Can I Enroll? - medicare

 Annual Enrollment Period (AEP)

 The AEP runs from October 15 to December 7 each year.
-If you didn't sign up for one of these plans when you first became eligible for Medicare (during your Initial Enrollment Period), the AEP is generally your chance to make these changes, unless you qualify for a Special Enrollment Period (SEP).
+If you didn't sign up for one of these plans when you first became eligible for Medicare (during your Initial Enrollment Period), the AEP is generally your chance to make these changes.

 What changes can you make during the AEP?